 DISCUSSION

-Using longitudinal data from a large cohort of U.S. adults, this study found that social isolation is associated with greater mortality among married individuals.
-Additionally, having a socially isolated spouse is associated with higher risk of death after accounting for other risk factors.
+Using longitudinal data from a large cohort of U.S. adults, social isolation was associated with greater mortality among married individuals.
+Additionally, having a socially isolated spouse was associated with higher risk of death after accounting for other risk factors.
 To our knowledge, this is the first study examining the influence of social isolation on a spouse’s mortality risk and investigating the contextual nature of this association within marriage.

 Among married individuals, the overall increased mortality risk of having a socially isolated spouse was relatively small: 5% for all-cause mortality and 6% for cancer mortality.
 Additionally, overall each mortality outcome was more strongly associated with an individual’s own social isolation (HRs 1.10-1.15 in the first follow-up period) than his/her spouse’s isolation.
 However, as cancer and cardiovascular disease are the leading causes of death in the U.S. (NCHS 2020), excess mortality—regardless of size or source—can have significant impact at the population level, especially given that a significant proportion of the U.S. population may be socially isolated (Holt-Lunstad 2017).